Pure Land Buddhism: Self-power and other-power

 "Amida Manifesting in the Dharma-body of Expedient Means", Japanese painting, at the Metropolitan Museum of Art.

-"Self-power" (Ch. zìlì 自力, Jp. jiriki) and "other-power" (Ch. tālì 他力, Jp. tariki) are key terms which are used to explain and define Pure Land practice in East Asian Buddhism.
+"Self-power" (自力) and "other-power" (他力) are key terms which are used to explain and define Pure Land practice in East Asian Buddhism.
 It was Shandao who first argued that Amitabha's power helped take people to the Pure Land after death (previous authors just held that Amitabha created the Pure Land and it was up to an individual's own effort to make it there).
 This other power relationship was compared to how a lowly man who is accompanied by a king can enter previously inaccessible places.

 Chinese Pure Land Buddhism never denied the importance of self-power.
-Instead, according to Jones, Chinese Pure Land generally holds that "Rebirth in the Pure Land results when the two powers work together, an idea that the modern Taiwan Pure Land master Zhiyu (Zhìyù 智諭, 1924–2000) captured with the phrase "the two powers of self and other" (zì-tā èr lì 自他二力)."
+Instead, according to Jones, Chinese Pure Land generally holds that "Rebirth in the Pure Land results when the two powers work together, an idea that the modern Taiwan Pure Land master Zhiyu (智諭, 1924–2000) captured with the phrase "the two powers of self and other" (自他二力)."
 Thus, in Chinese Pure Land, rebirth in the Pure Land arises from a cooperation of the practitioner and the Buddha.

-Yunqi Zhuhong argues that the practitioner's efforts connect with the Buddha's power through "sympathetic resonance" (gǎnyìng 感應) which links them with the Buddha, attuning their mind with that of the Buddha, much like one plucked string in a lute can make another string nearby resonate.
+Yunqi Zhuhong argues that the practitioner's efforts connect with the Buddha's power through "sympathetic resonance" (感應) which links them with the Buddha, attuning their mind with that of the Buddha, much like one plucked string in a lute can make another string nearby resonate.
 According this view, the more that one practiced nianfo, the stronger and more enduring this bond with Amitabha became.
 However, Chinese Pure Land masters also argued that one certainly cannot rely on self-power alone, which they denigrated as a futile effort.

 Chinese authors like Yuan Hongdao also argue that the actual nature of the Pure Land way "is not self-power, nor is it other-power."
 Instead, according to Yuan, there is ultimately no real distinction between the Pure Land practitioner and the Buddha Amitābha and thus, the distinction between self-power and other-power is not ultimately real, and yet we can speak of this interaction conventionally (which he describes through metaphors).
-The twelfth "patriarch" of Chinese Pure Land, Jixing Chewu (際醒徹悟, 1741–1810) also held that the practitioner and Amitābha, while distinct beings, are also really non-dual.
+The twelfth "patriarch" of Chinese Pure Land, Jixing Chewu also held that the practitioner and Amitābha, while distinct beings, are also really non-dual.
 When one chants nianfo, a sympathetic resonance is activated which leads to a non-dual realization of one's true nature as Amitabha.